Discours/discours-backend/README.md

 # How to do an authorized request

-Put the header 'Auth' with token from signInQuery or registerQuery.
+Put the header 'Authorization' with token from signInQuery or registerQuery.